 Remember that old saying, "It's not what you know, but who you know?"
 The National Association of Catastrophe Adjusters is the oldest non-profit group in the industry.
 It was started by adjusters and is still run today by volunteers in the industry.

 There are many conferences to choose from.
 You will want to attend at least a few.
-My husband and fellow adjuster, Bob, and I never miss the NACA Convention, because there are so many independent adjusting firms there interviewing adjusters.
+I never miss the NACA Convention, because there are so many independent adjusting firms there interviewing adjusters.
 Networking is very beneficial in this career field, and conferences make it easy to get in front of independent adjusting firms that are hiring.
 There are also huge benefits to connecting with other industry professionals and learning tricks of the trade.
 The calendars posted by Claims Pages and CADO are also good places to find industry events.

 You’re probably saying to yourself, “Outsourcing?
 I just started!
 Why would I want to pay someone else to help me?”
 Well, believe it or not, it can be quite daunting to even a seasoned professional when more than 20 claims are dumped in your lap that have to be completed in less than one week.
 Using these services can actually increase your bottom line by helping you close more claims and receive new claims faster.